By Mehmet Kurtkaya, Published on September 26, 2019, Updated on October 10, 2019

 Doğu = East (where the sun is born)

-Sumerian "Sag" (head) is related to birth (Sumerian sağ du = to beget), it could be because baby's head comes out first during birth.
+Sumerian "Sag" (head) is related to birth (Sumerian sağ du = to beget), it could be because baby's head comes out first during birth, as seen in "Ugu" which means both birth and skull.
 Sumerian "Sag" is directly related to Turkish "doğ" (birth) and "suv" (water).
 "Su" means water in most Turkish dialects except Yakut/Saka the most divergent of Turkish dialects along with Chuvash.
 Needless to say, water and birth are physically related.
 I had already explained the relationship between Sumerian "underground ocean where life comes from" called "abzu"in Sumerian and Turkish "su" water in my book.

 Compare with Turkish "tuğ/tu" to give birth (t>s = su/suv), Sumerian "du" as seen above.
 Hungarian "szul" means birth (info by Peter Revezs) compares favorably with PIE "su" too.
 And "süt" = "milk" in Turkish.